Welcome to the Holden Retirees Club website.

 Look for the links on the Holden News page.

-The People Magazine archive is now considered to be complete, with all known issues available on the People Magazine page.
-There is still a possiblility of an issue in August 1965 and in December 1987 but so far, there is no evidence of that.
+The People Magazine archive is now complete, with all known issues available on the People Magazine page.

-The Memories/Photographs page has gained a number of new photos, prime amongst them is a copy of Laurance Hartnett's own album of Fishermens Bend in 1938, plus on the GM Australia page, an album of the opening of the Sydney Branch of GMA in 1926.
+The Memories/publications page has gained some new items, prime amongst them is a copy of Laurance Hartnett's own album of the building of Pagewood Plant in 1939.

 If you have any contributions to our collection, please contact Neil Pogson at or 03 9589 3196 to arrange for them to be scanned.